amitesh786/RN-Download-PDF/README.md

-# Download PDF
+# React Native PDF Downloader
-A minimal React Native app that displays a full-screen background image with a button to download and preview a PDF file on both Android and iOS using `rn-fetch-blob`.
+A minimal React Native app to download and preview PDF files with a full-screen background image.

 This app demonstrates: